- Introduction to mobile permissions

-Since iubenda is platform agnostic, the mobile permissions service describes mobile permissions in general and therefore also has permissions coming from the iOS world like HomeKit, Reminder, Motion Sensors etc. This is also useful if you create an app on both platforms.
+Since iubenda is platform agnostic (functions across various platforms), the mobile permissions service describes mobile permissions in general and therefore also has permissions coming from the iOS world like HomeKit, Reminder, Motion Sensors etc. This is also useful if you create an app on both platforms.

 2. Getting started with iubenda